-Child and Youth Risk Management Strategy
+4.1 Child and Youth Risk Management Strategy

-Policy Statement of Commitment
+Policy Statement

-Maybanke Association Inc. is committed to ensuring the safety and wellbeing of children and young people.
+Maybanke is committed to ensuring the safety and wellbeing of children and young people.

-Maybanke Association Inc. has zero tolerance of child abuse, and all allegations and safety concerns will be treated very seriously and consistently as per our policies and procedures.
+Maybanke has zero tolerance of child abuse, and all allegations and safety concerns will be treated very seriously and consistently as per our policies and procedures.

 In line with our legal and moral obligations to children and young people, we will contact relevant authorities when we are concerned about a child’s safety.

-Maybanke Association Inc. is committed to preventing child abuse and identifying risks early and removing and reducing these risks as per our Risk Management Policy and Procedure.
+Maybanke is committed to preventing child abuse and identifying risks early and removing and reducing these risks as per our Risk Management Policy and Procedure.

 We are committed to safe recruitment procedures and regularly training and educating our staff on child abuse risks.

-Maybanke Association Inc. is committed to providing a culturally safe environment for Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, and to providing a safe and accessible environment for children with a disability.
+Maybanke is committed to providing a culturally safe environment for Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, and to providing a safe and accessible environment for children with a disability.

-Maybanke Association Inc. has specific policies, procedures and training in place that support our staff to achieve these commitments.

 Staff who believe a child is at immediate risk of abuse must phone 000

 Scope